Using the SessionKey Validator

 Once the module is installed in the account, a dapp can request a grant associated with a private key.
 In order to get that authorization, it must first build a session key request.
 A request is made of the following elements:

-• an expiration time.
-Here again, we want the session key to be limited in time and we strongly suggest the signer keep that period short.
+.
+Here again, we want the session key to be limited in time and we strongly suggest the signer keep that period short. - an array of policies, i.e a list of (1)

-• the chain id.
+the dapp will be able to call with that session key.
+Keep in mind that many contracts are upgradeable and that a good practice would be to grant an access only to a contract that is opensource, audited and not upgradeable. - the chain id.
 This is something that might be remove in a later version of the session key because the account address already depends of the chain id.
 However, this element is mandatory to request a sessionkey grant

 Create and Manage Policies

-Policies are very specific to session keys and as such, the sessionkey SDK, i.e @0xknwn/starknet-module-sessionkey provides a class named PolicyManager that helps to manage them.
-There are 2 main reasons to use that class:
+Policies are very specific to session keys and as such, the sessionkey SDK, i.e

-• When signing a transaction with the session key.
+that comes with the SDK provides you with that Merkle tree root that is what is used to request the sessionkey grant. - When signing a transaction with the session key.
 That is because when you sign a transaction, not only you need to provide a valid signature of the transaction with the private key that has been granted the access but you also need to provide the merkle proofs that the call that are used in the transaction are part of the sessionkey policies.

 const policyManager = new PolicyManager([